QualiSystems/shell-L1-standard/DEVGUIDE.md

-# Layer 1 Driver Devguide
+# Layer 1 Switch Shell Devguide
-This guide is a short review of the Python Layer 1 (L1) driver.
+This guide is a short review of the Python Layer 1 (L1) shell.

-## L1 Driver Description
+## L1 Shell Description
-L1 driver is provided as a self executable application which runs by CloudShell.
+The L1 Switch shell is provided as a self executable application which runs by CloudShell.
 It listens to the specified port and waits for a connection from the CloudShell.
 CloudShell communicates with the driver using XML commands.
-Driver converts command data  and calls specific methods of the DriverCommands class, which are associated with the command name.
+The shell converts command data  and calls specific methods of the DriverCommands class, which are associated with the command name.

-To learn how to both use the driver and generate a new driver template see [README](https://github.com/QualiSystems/shell-L1-standard/blob/dev/README.md)
+To learn how to create a new shell from the Layer 1 Switch Shell template and use it in CloudShell, see [README](https://github.com/QualiSystems/shell-L1-standard/blob/dev/README.md)

 This guide explains how to implement the DriverCommands class and provides detailed examples for reference.